pitbox46/inv.lua/README.md

 # inv.lua

+This fork adds a search bar to the GUI.
+The following description is copied from the [original project](https://github.com/lewark/inv.lua) except for the installation which was changed to point to this repo

 This software provides a lightweight, configurable inventory management and autocrafting system for ComputerCraft:Tweaked / Restitched.
 Sequences of recipes can be automatically crafted using a crafting turtle alongside crafting machines such as furnaces.
 A client interface is also provided, allowing quick retrieval and crafting of items, and this interface was created using a [custom GUI toolkit](https://github.com/knector01/gui.lua).

 ## Installation